 Grounds crews should sweep sidewalks, loading docks, and parking lots and dispose of the trash and debris in the dumpster, rather than washing these areas with a hose.
 If outdoor washing is necessary, look for environmentally friendly, water-based cleaning products.
 Maintenance crews should rinse paint cans, brushes, buckets, or other cleaning materials in an indoor sink.

-Landscaping Chemicals and Fertilizer
+Landscaping Chemicals & Fertilizer

 Groundskeepers should test soil and read the label before applying fertilizer.
 If they use too much fertilizer, the excess will just wash away in the next rain, polluting local waterways.
 Use fertilizers sparingly and sweep up driveways, sidewalks, and walkways.

 Most businesses only need to water their landscaping once a week.
-It's smart to put sprinklers on timers so they water early in the morning, and point them so that they don’t water the sidewalk or driveways.
-If your businesses has stormwater ponds, cisterns, or rain barrels that capture rain before it leaves your property, using that water on your landscaping often makes a lot of sense.
+It's smart to put sprinklers on timers so they water early in the morning, and point them so that they don't water the sidewalk or driveways.
+If your business has stormwater ponds, cisterns, or rain barrels that capture rain before it leaves your property, using that water on your landscaping often makes a lot of sense.

 Many institutions maintain fleets of trucks, buses, ambulances, and other vehicles on site.
 Do this carefully to keep gasoline, oil, and soap suds out of storm drains and waterways.
 Vehicle maintenance should be done indoors, using drop cloths and drip pans.
 If there is a spill, clean it up promptly using absorbent sand and kitty litter.